microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/event-delta.md

 ## HTTP request

 This section shows the HTTP request syntax for the initial **delta** function call to start a full synchronization that retrieves all the events in the specified calendar or calendar view.
+This syntax does not contain any [state tokens](/graph/delta-query-overview#state-tokens).

-Use the query URL returned in a `nextLink` or `deltaLink` of a previous successful response for the next **delta** function call.
+The query URL returned in a `nextLink` or `deltaLink` of a successful response includes a state token.
+For any subsequent **delta** function call, use the query URL in a `nextLink` or `deltaLink` preceding it.

 ### Delta function on events in a user calendar (preview)
 Apply the **delta** function on all the events or events starting on or after a specific date/time, in the specified user calendar(s):